kennethlee/old-la-restaurants/README.md

 LALALA food is good, so are crazy old restaurants! yum!　🍴🍩💎

-We are making a map for the Offbeat L.A. blog, who's author, Nikki, has compiled this list of historic L.A. restaurants, [Offbeat L.A.: The Oldest Surviving Los Angeles Restaurants… A Master List of the Vintage, Historic and Old School](http://thelosangelesbeat.com/2015/05/offbeat-l-a-the-oldest-surviving-los-angeles-restaurants-a-master-list-of-the-vintage-historic-and-old-school/)
+We are making a map for the Offbeat L.A. blog, whose author, Nikki, has compiled this list of historic L.A. restaurants, [Offbeat L.A.: The Oldest Surviving Los Angeles Restaurants… A Master List of the Vintage, Historic and Old School](http://thelosangelesbeat.com/2015/05/offbeat-l-a-the-oldest-surviving-los-angeles-restaurants-a-master-list-of-the-vintage-historic-and-old-school/)

 Link of work so far: [Map](http://maptimela.github.io/old-la-restaurants/)